jmelo11/quantsupport/book/src/introduction.md

 # Introduction

 QuantSupport is a Rust library for building market data, pricing derivatives, measuring risk with automatic differentiation, simulating exposure, and computing XVA.
-Python bindings built with PyO3 expose the configuration-driven parts of the same API.

 Everything is organised around one flow: